Regul777/cb-manager/README.md

-# timeouts and intervals
+# Callback timeouts and intervals manager

-clean up all timeouts and intervals at once
+clean up all callbacks, timeouts and intervals at once

 ### Install